Suzanne Vega, 1981

-The song “Tom’s Diner” is loaded with verbs in the present progressive (als0 called present continuous) tense, and the lyrics are easy to understand.
+The song “Tom’s Diner” is loaded with verbs in the present progressive (also called present continuous) tense, and the lyrics are straightforward.
 If you’re looking for a song to supplement a lesson on the present progressive tense, “Tom’s Diner” is a great choice.

-- Post-Listening Complete the worksheet below, which is based on present-progressive sentences in the song.
+- Grammar Complete the worksheet below, which is based on present-progressive sentences in the song.

 pres prog ex.docx pres prog ex.pdf